 Lone Conservative is a place for all thoughts and ideas.
 There are plenty of internal debates about policy, politics, and politicians— I’m talking about you President Trump.
 No ideas are unwelcome and that’s one of the main reasons I love being part of Lone Conservative.

-Conservatism means something different to each of us.
+Conservatism means something different to each contributor.
 There are similarities, but we exist because of our differences.
 There’s no one size fits all here and I’m proud of that.
 I’m proud to publish articles that I agree and disagree with.
 Each article is important, but we couldn’t do it without you, the readers.

 To the Lone Conservative Team, thank you for all that you do.
 Thank you for writing and believing enough to try to make a difference.

 To Kassy, thank you for being my best friend at Mount Holyoke and now.